Jobs Board Support & Resources

 You will also find information on external support services, giving advice on your employment rights, copyright, health & safety, and international employment.

-While we check the wording of all opportunities we advertise, we cannot check the details of all job vacancies or internships.
+While we check the wording of all opportunities we advertise to ensure it meets employment law, we cannot check the details of all job vacancies or internships.
 This means we work on a basis of trust with employers and expect them to provide us with accurate details and genuine opportunities for students and graduates.

 Students and graduates apply to these jobs vacancies and internships at their own risk.
 We are not responsible for any costs or damages experienced by applicants during employment.